openjdk/jextract/doc/GUIDE.md

 Note that specifying the wrong header file to jextract may result in errors during parsing.
 Please consult the documentation of the library in question about which header file should be included.
 This is also the header file that should be passed to jextract.

-If a library has multiple main header files, they can be passed to jextract by creating a new header file which `#include`s these header files, and then this new header file can be passed to jextract.
+If a library has multiple main header files, they can be passed to jextract on the command line.
+Also, there is special syntax to pass header files relative to C compiler include paths.
+The section on [command line option reference](#command-line-option-reference) discusses this.

 The library name specified to `--library` will be mapped to a platform specific library file name, and should be findable through the OS's library search mechanism, typically by